yanshay/SpoolEase/documentation/console-setup.md

-# SpoolEase Setup Guide
+# SpoolEase Console Setup Guide

 ## Overview

-After building SpoolEase, you’ll need to set it up for your 3D printer.
+After building SpoolEase Console, you’ll need to set it up for your 3D printer.
 Follow these simple steps to complete the process.

 ### What You’ll Need